State of Rhode Island

 A hearing screening is a test to tell if an infant might have a hearing loss.
 Hearing loss can affect a child's ability to develop communication, language, and social skills.
 The earlier children with hearing loss start getting services, the more likely they are to reach their full potential.

 The hearing screening is done by placing a small microphone in your baby's ear.
-This screening takes about 15 minutes and does not hurt the baby.
-(Often times the infant sleeps right through the screening.)
+This screening takes about 15 minutes and does not hurt the baby (often the infant sleeps right through the screening).
 You will get the results of the hearing screening before you leave the hospital.
 This procedure is only a screening tool and is not used to diagnose hearing loss.
-If your baby does not pass this screening, it does not mean he/she has hearing loss.
-It means that your baby needs further evaluation.
+If your baby does not pass this screening, it does not mean your baby has hearing loss.
+It means that your baby needs further testing or evaluation.

-The signs and symptoms of hearing loss are different for different children.
-If you see any of these signs, call your child's doctor or nurse:
+The signs and symptoms of hearing loss can vary for different children.
+If you see any of the following signs in your baby, call your child's healthcare provider:

-Oversee the Rhode Island Early Hearing Detection and Intervention Program (RIEHDI) which is designed to identify hearing problems early through newborn screening and diagnosis.
+We oversee the Rhode Island Early Hearing Detection and Intervention Program (RIEHDI), which is designed to identify hearing problems early through newborn screening and diagnosis.
 Rhode Island newborns are screened for hearing loss before they leave the hospital after birth.
-Infants identified with hearing loss are referred to services in the community and provided with quality care and support.
+Infants found to have hearing loss are referred to services in the community and provided with high-quality care and support.